Australian Jews: Sydney

 A poster of Menachem Mendel Schneerson at the entrance of a Chabad house in Bondi Beach in Sydney's Eastern Suburbs.

-Sydney has a thriving and dynamic Jewish diaspora community.
-There are an estimated 50,000 Jews in New South Wales out of an Australian Jewish population of 120,000.
+In Sydney Jewish diaspora community is estimated as 50,000 Jews in New South Wales out of an Australian Jewish population of 120,000.

 Jews can be found throughout the Greater Sydney area, although approximately two-thirds reside in the eastern suburbs, from Vaucluse, through Randwick, Bondi and Double Bay, to Darlinghurst-East Sydney, where many of the service organisations are located.
 Most of the remainder live on the Upper North Shore, predominantly in the suburbs situated between Chatswood and St Ives.
 Smaller but active pockets reside in such areas as Maroubra, Coogee, Leichhardt, Newtown and Marrickville.
 Strathfield, in the Inner West, was historically a centre for the Jewish community in Sydney, but the Jewish population of the area dwindled in recent decades and the synagogue closed in 2013.

 One of the strengths of the Sydney community is the significant contribution by overseas immigrants, to the extent that over two-thirds of the Sydney Jewish population originates from South Africa, Hungary, the former Soviet Union and Israel.

 Perth

 Carmel School is a Jewish day school in Perth.
-Today's Jewish Perth is a growing and vibrant community that is diverse and inclusive.
-The community numbers over 7,000 and there are a number of different religious congregations catering to the diverse interests, beliefs and traditions of this active community.
+Jewish Perth is a growing community with numbers over 7,000 and there are a number of different religious congregations catering to the diverse interests, beliefs and traditions of this active community.

 The oldest congregation, established over 110 years ago, is the Perth Hebrew Congregation, led by Rabbi Daniel Lieberman.
 The Perth Hebrew Congregation, also referred to simply as the Perth Synagogue, has more membership than all the other synagogues combined in Perth and thus caters for the vast majority of the Jewish population.
 They have erected an eruv making travel to and from the shul easier for the large number of orthodox families.

 Adelaide

 In Adelaide, there have been many Jews involved in the history of the city, with many successful civic leaders and people in the arts.
-Jacob Barrow Montefiore was a member of the South Australian Colonization Commission in London from 1835 to 1839, a body appointed by the British Government to oversee the establishment the Colony of South Australia, and Montefiore Hill in North Adelaide was named after him His brother, Joseph Barrow Montefiore was a businessman in Adelaide; both brothers also had interests in New South Wales, and other family members were also prominent in the new colonies.
+Jacob Barrow Montefiore was a member of the South Australian Colonization Commission in London from 1835 to 1839, a body appointed by the British government to oversee the establishment the Colony of South Australia, and Montefiore Hill in North Adelaide was named after him His brother, Joseph Barrow Montefiore was a businessman in Adelaide; both brothers also had interests in New South Wales, and other family members were also prominent in the new colonies.

 Since February 2017, Professor Ghil'ad Zuckermann from the University of Adelaide has been the President of the Australian Association for Jewish Studies.
 In November 2020, the Adelaide Holocaust Museum and Andrew Steiner Education Centre (AHMSEC) was established.